What’s in a Mince Pie?

-In England and many parts of the English-speaking world, mince pies are typical Christmas food.
+In England, and many parts of the English-speaking world, mince pies are a typical Christmas food.
 They are sweet pies made of “mincemeat”, which is a mixture of dried fruit and nuts, apple and spices, with suet or vegetable oil and sugar or syrup.
 Notice that mincemeat contains no meat, at least in its modern version.
-It seems that historically – mincemeat goes back to the Middle Ages — fruit and nuts were added to remainders of meat and offal and it wasn’t until the 19th century that the meat finally disappeared.
-It’s also worth remembering that in Old English, “meat” simply meant “food”, with the modern meaning of “meat” being rendered by “flesh”.
-So “mincemeat” was just “minced food”.
+It seems that historically — as mincemeat goes back to the Middle Ages — fruit and nuts were often added to left-over meat and offal.
+However, by the 19th century the meat had disappeared from the recipe.
+It’s also worth remembering that in Old English, “meat” simply meant “food” (with the modern meaning of “meat” being rendered by “flesh”).
+So “mincemeat” was actually just “minced food”.
 “Minced”, meaning “cut up very fine”, is cognate with words like minute, minor, diminish and even menu.

-In modern English, therefore, a distinction is made between “mincemeat” (as in mince pies) and “minced meat” (as in hamburgers – originally from Hamburg and nothing at all to do with “ham”).
-Both are confusingly also referred to as “mince”.
-Americans prefer to call minced meat “ground meat”, where “ground” is the past participle of “grind” and nothing to do with the noun “ground”.
+In modern English, we make a distinction between “mincemeat” (as in mince pies) and “minced meat” (as in hamburgers which are originally from Hamburg and nothing at all to do with “ham”… but that’s another story!).
+However, we refer to both, confusingly, as “mince”.
+Americans prefer to call minced meat “ground meat”; where “ground” is the past participle of “grind” and nothing to do with the noun “ground”.

 Some days ago I watched a Spanish television programme about English Christmas food.
-The translator understood “mincemeat” to be minced meat — “carne picada” in Spanish – and “mince pies” to be “meat pies”, or “pasteles de carne”.
-The recipe was unusual, in fact, and the original text included “These probably don’t look like the mince pies you are used to”.
+The translator had understood “mincemeat” to be minced meat — “carne picada” — and “mince pies” to be “meat pies”, or “pasteles de carne”.
+The recipe was unusual, to say the least, and the original text included “These probably don’t look like the mince pies you are used to”.
 The Spanish of course came out as “These probably don’t look like the meat pies you are used to”.
 Indeed!

 This is a nice example of a fundamental problem with translation.
 Should you use a native speaker of the source language or the target language?
 The orthodox reply is that you should always use a native of the target language.
 But this often leads to misunderstandings of the source text.
-Translating something into grammatical correct prose, but with the wrong meaning, is usually opaque or invisible to the reader or listener, whereas an accurate but stylistically poor translation such as you might get from a native of the source languages is very obvious and gives an impression of low quality.
+Translating something into grammatical correct prose, but with the wrong meaning, is usually opaque or invisible to the reader or listener.
+Whereas an accurate but stylistically poor translation, such as you might get from a native of the source language, is very obvious and gives an impression of low quality.
 But in many contexts accuracy is actually a lot more important than style; in technical documentation for instance.

-The conclusion of all of this is that translation is first and foremost a cultural activity, albeit one which requires considerable linguistic knowledge and experience.
-Which is why we are still a very long away from being able to trust computers to translate anything but the very simplest of texts.
+The conclusion of all of this is that (1) translation is first and foremost a cultural activity, albeit one which requires considerable linguistic knowledge and experience, and (2), that mince pies are delicious!